-It is just as necessary for soldiers to organise as for workers.
-Troops are used against workers and peasants in all parts of the world.
+sants in all parts of the world.
 Today in Northern Ireland they are being used against the Irish working class.
-Tomorrow they may have to decide whether to shoot their brother workers in Britain, not just to clear up their rubbish.
+Tomorrow they may have to decide whether to shoot their brother workers in Britain, not just unionists to fight for: The right of soldiers to join the trade union of their choice.